wirehead/blender-shader-lib/README.md

 If you compared to where we were (Lambert+Phong) to Principled BSDF, you'll note that both of them have a small number of knobs that you tweak to express a wide variety of material properties.
 It's just that Principled BSDF has the benefit of a few decades of careful observation, math, and experience making scenes.

-So far, Principled has had me twiddling fewer knobs than Lambert+Phong.
+So far, Principled has had me twiddling fewer knobs than Lambert+Phong, yet getting a more useful variety of options.

 ## Cycles Principled Metals